camrandev/camrandev/README.md

 - ⚡ Fun fact: ...
 -->

-Hello!
-I am Camran and I am based in Boston, MA.
+👋 Hello!
+I am a full-stack software engineer, with a high level of comfort in both Javascript and Python-based stacks.

-I’m looking to collaborate on open-source projects and am open to working remotely or in person as a software engineer.
-I am also open to contract work.
+🌱 I’m currently learning Typescript by converting some of my older personal projects into Typescript, as well as studying DSA.

-Feel free to reach me: crynowecer11@gmail.com.
+📫 Feel free to reach me: crynowecer11@gmail.com.